Writing 3 Ways to Build a Story

 Not all writers have a specific theme in mind when they start a new work of fiction.
-Some prefer start with a character and write a little free-hand to see just where that character takes them.
+Some prefer starting with a character and writ to a little free-hand to see just where that character takes them.

 Perhaps the writer had a teacher who was a great inspiration.
 Mr. Crowley was strict but kind and taught him discipline and he owes his success to him.
 In order to have a successful story, this great teacher must be someone the reader can identify with.
 He must become everyman’s ideal teacher.